 No company would release a piece of software without testing it.
 But there are many ways of testing software.
-End to end testing is one way.
+End-to-end testing is one way.
 It might even be the most important way, though often the most time- and resource-intensive one.
-Luckily, there are ways to automate end to end tests.
+Luckily, there are ways to automate end-to-end tests.

-What Is End to End Testing?
+What Is End-to-End Testing?

-In theory, end to end testing is the process of testing a piece of software from start to finish as it will be used by the actual users.
+In theory, end-to-end testing (E2E testing) is the process of testing a piece of software from start to finish as it will be used by the actual users.
 For a web application, you would start a browser, navigate to the correct URL, use the application as intended, and verify the behavior.
 In the case of desktop application, you would start up the application, use it, and verify its behavior too.